floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 ==== Complexity

-The complexity of a software system is related to the number of modules and their interactions.
+The complexity of a software system is related to the number of modules and their interactions @grzybek_2019_architectural_drivers.
 In a monolith architecture, there is only one module (the monolith application itself), and no interactions.
 This makes the architecture simple, and easy to deploy.
 Microservices architecture improves the coupling by separating modules into independent services, but introduces complexity due to the communication between the services, and the additional tools and infrastructure required to manage them.